What is the Pauline Haass Public Library Foundation?

 - Funding for a multi-year upgrading and replacement plan for computer equipment

 - Equipment for meeting rooms, public areas, and staff work spaces

 - Free Internet workshops for citizens

-- Purchase of all of the library’s public computers in the new building, including automation consultation, installation, cabling, software, and staff training
+- Purchase of all of the library’s public computers in the current facility that opened in 1996, including automation consultation, installation, cabling, software, and staff training

 To learn more about how the Foundation supports community enrichment through enhanced library services, to learn more about tax-deductible giving, or to learn how you can play a role in the Foundation’s work, contact us at: